For candidates and committees that register with OCPF

 Independent expenditure political action committees

-Statement of Organization: CPF 101 IEPC
+Statement of Organization: CPF 101 IEPAC

 Ward, town and city political party committees